On TinyML and Cybersecurity: Electric Vehicle Charging Infrastructure Use Case: Experimental Setup and Results

 \subsection{Dataset Description}

+The EVCI is vulnerable to a wide range of cyberattacks, making robust anomaly detection crucial.
+For this purpose, the CICIDS2017 dataset~\cite{Sharafaldin2018TowardGA, cicids2017} is selected, which, despite containing general attacks, aligns well with the types of threats found in EVCI.
+Attacks such as DoS or web attacks, which are included in the CICIDS2017 dataset, are also prevalent in electric vehicle charging infrastructures, as discussed in previous sections.

-The CICIDS2017 dataset, provided by the Canadian Institute for Cybersecurity, serves as a foundational resource for our study.
-This comprehensive dataset is particularly useful for cybersecurity research and has been crafted to include a diverse range of common cyber-attacks~\cite{Sharafaldin2018TowardGA, cicids2017}.
-Using this dataset, our IDS is designed to identify various types of attacks, specifically: Dos (encompassing DoS Hulk, DoS GoldenEye, DoS slowloris, and DoS Slowhttptest), PortScan, DDoS, Brute Force (including FTP-Patator and SSH-Patator), Web Attack (comprising Web Attack-Brute Force, Web Attack-XSS, and Web Attack-SQL Injection), and a combined category of Bot/Infiltration/Heartbleed~\cite{panigrahi2018detailed}.
+The CICIDS2017 dataset is provided by the Canadian Institute for Cybersecurity and serves as a foundational resource for cybersecurity research.
+In more detail, this dataset includes a diverse range of common cyber-attacks, including DoS (encompassing DoS Hulk, DoS GoldenEye, DoS slowloris, and DoS Slowhttptest), PortScan, DDoS, Brute Force (including FTP-Patator and SSH-Patator), Web Attack (comprising Web Attack-Brute Force, Web Attack-XSS, and Web Attack-SQL Injection), and a combined category of Bot/Infiltration/Heartbleed~\cite{panigrahi2018detailed}.

+Using IoT-based datasets for anomaly detection in EVCI has been demonstrated in other studies as well.
+For instance, in a paper by Kilichev et al.\cite{kilichev2024next}, EVCSs are safeguarded using robust IDS.
+The authors employ a deep learning-based model evaluated on the Edge-IIoTset dataset\cite{ferrag2022edge}, a comprehensive real-world IoT security dataset, to enhance detection accuracy and optimize resource efficiency.

+Overall, the CICIDS2017 dataset provides a set of realistic traffic scenarios, enabling comprehensive detection capabilities that improve the reliability, safety, and efficiency of EVCI, therefore selected for this research.